evmts/tevm-monorepo/docs/src/content/docs/getting-started/quick-start.md

 - [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) + [TypeScript](https://www.typescriptlang.org/) to build an ui with no framework
 - [Vite](https://vitejs.dev/) + Tevm Bundler as a minimal build setup and dev server

-This guide intentionally uses a very simple setup focus on the most essential features of Tevm.
-It also builds up the minimal setup from scratch so every piece is understood.
+This guide intentionally uses a straightforward setup to focus on the most essential features of Tevm, so every piece is understood.

 ## Prerequisites